P-Godinez/Quiet-Dread/README.md

 ### Instructions and dynamics:
 In the narrative, we enter the perspective of our protagonist who enjoys a night that is at first joyful.
 In the middle of the night, he is awakened by an evil presence: a demon seeking to reclaim his soul.
 To survive the encounter, the protagonist will have to wait until daylight arrives, and this will be by making different choices.

 In the gameplay of the game, the player will have to make decisions.
 Furthermore, in the game there will be two indicators represented in percentages: INSANITY and IMPATIENCE.
 Each choice the player makes, may increase (or not) one or even both percentages.
 The player loses if either of these two indicators reaches 100%.
 There will be alternative events to and the choices are expected to not have obvious outcomes.

+The program gives the player’s insanity a higher priority.
+So, in case the gamer reaches the limit of both stats, the game will consider losing because of the player’s stat first.

 ### Objectives (what it is used for and what it is not used for):
 Considering the nature of the game, it is safe to say that it does not have a ludic purpose and is merely for enjoyment.
 The main objective of the game is to give a fun gaming experience to the user.